Student Services Levy (SSL)

 Your money - your benefits

-All the money collected for the student levy can only be used for the benefit of students.
-It can never be used for academic or administrative costs.
+Each year university students around NZ are charged a Student Services Levy (SSL) in addition to their tuition fees.
+All the SSL money collected can only be used for the benefit of students - never for academic or administrative costs.

-- Subsidised health services including the Health Centre and UCSA Dental
+- Subsidised health services and counselling, including the Health Centre and UCSA Dental

 - Careers, internships and employment services